ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

 #### [TIP1] insert point in non-white

 - Tab inserts spaces to left of cursor moving to next tab-stop.
-The cursor and all line content to the right of the cursor effectively move to new tab-stop, This action has the visual effect of splitting the text at the initial cursor position.
+- The cursor and all line content to the right of the cursor effectively move to new tab-stop. (*This action has the visual effect of splitting the text at the initial cursor position.*)

 #### [TIP2] insert point in white

 - Tab inserts spaces to next tab-stop to left of cursor.
-The cursor and all line content to the right of the cursor effectively move to new tab-stop.
+- The cursor and all line content to the right of the cursor effectively move to new tab-stop.

-#### [Group TSE1-4] ---  1st char of selection is whitespace  ---
+#### [Group TSE1-4] ---  1st char (left-most) of selection is whitespace  ---

 The selections in this group (those that start with selecting whitespace) have a special effect if the "whitespace part of the selection" spans a tabstop.

-- If it does span a tabstop then the text is moved left to the prior tabstop
+- If it does span a tabstop then the text is moved left to the prior tabstop (*this "spanning a tabstop" selection is thought of as "remove these spaces to move the text on the right to the prior tabstop"*)
-- Otherwise, (it does not span a tabstop) then the text is moved right to the next tabstop (unless the text is already at a tabstop.)
+- Otherwise, (if the selection does not span a tabstop) then the text is moved right to the next tabstop (unless the text is already at a tabstop.)

 For each of the selections in this group:

 *(Normally the selected characters would be removed and spaces to the next tab-stop would be inserted but this extension treats this differently as we are using these keys to format code!)*

-- The white-space characters are chased to the right from the start of the selection until the left edge of the following text is found, or until we find the right edge end of line (if there were no non-white characters).
-The cursor is moved to this new position (To the left edge of the text identified by the selection, or to the end of the line).
+- The white-space characters are chased to the RIGHT from the start of the selection until the left edge of the following text is found, or until we find the right edge end of line (if there were no non-white characters).

 ##### [TSE1] Selection is all white (and DOES span a tab-stop)</br>[TSE3] Selection starts in white end in non-white (and whitespace DOES span a tab-stop)

 - Spaces are then removed from the left of this cursor postion to move the text left to the prior tab stop.
-The cursor ends up moving to this new tab-stop along with any text that was to the right of it.
+- The cursor ends up moving to this new tab-stop along with any text that was to the right of it.

 ##### [TSE2] Selection is all white (and does NOT span a tab-stop)</br>[TSE4] Selection starts in white end in non-white (and whitespace does NOT span a tab-stop)

-- If text is already at a tab-stop then nothing happens. otherwise (if text was not at a tab-stop) then spaces are then inserted to the left of this new cursor postion to the next tab stop.
-The cursor ends up moving to this new tab-stop along with any text that was to the right of it.
+- If text is already at a tab-stop then nothing happens.
+Otherwise (if text was not at a tab-stop) then spaces are then inserted to the left of this new cursor postion to the next tab stop.
+- The cursor ends up moving to this new tab-stop along with any text that was to the right of it.

 #### [Group TSE5,6] ---  1st char of selection is NOT whitespace  ---

 When the selection starts with characters, not whitespace, then the selection is treated as marking the non-white text that is to be indented by the TAB.
-Since the selection may not start at the beginning of the non-white characters we first locate the start of the text by searching to the left of the cursor.
+Since the selection may not start at the beginning of the non-white characters we first locate the start of the text by searching to the LEFT of the cursor.
 This search will end up at the first space found, or (when no spaces are found) will end up at the beginning of the line.

 ##### [TSE5] selection all non-white</br>[TSE6] selection start in non-white end in white